8 Best Moisturizers for Combination Skin on Amazon (2026)

 - Slightly more expensive than CeraVe at the same size

 La Roche-Posay Toleriane Double Repair is the best fragrance-free moisturizer for combination skin that also has a sensitivity component.
-Niacinamide and ceramides are both present in a formula tested specifically for sensitive, reactive skin -- meaning the barrier-repair benefit comes without the fragrance, essential oils, or preservative systems that often irritate sensitized combination skin.
-The prebiotic thermal water component is La Roche-Posay's proprietary addition with some evidence for microbiome support on the skin surface.
-The texture is a light cream-lotion that absorbs within 30 seconds and leaves no film on oily zones.
-For combination skin where the T-zone also occasionally reacts or flushes, this is a better choice than CeraVe for the sensitivity aspect.
+Niacinamide and ceramides are both present in a formula positioned for sensitive, reactive-feeling skin, without fragrance or essential oils.
+The texture is a light cream-lotion that absorbs quickly and leaves little film on oily zones.
+For combination skin where the T-zone also occasionally reacts or flushes, this is a good choice for the sensitivity aspect.

-Best for: Combination skin that's also sensitive or prone to redness, anyone who reacts to fragrance in skincare, barrier-repair focus alongside daily moisturizing.
+Best for: Combination skin that's also sensitive or prone to visible redness, anyone who reacts to fragrance in skincare, barrier-support focus alongside daily moisturizing.

 Check Price on Amazon →Paula's Choice RESIST Anti-Aging Clear Skin Hydrator